paulcoghlan/public/visualstudio.md

 gd - jump to definition.
 gh - equivalent to hovering your mouse over wherever the cursor is.
 Handy for seeing types and error messages without reaching for the mouse!

+CMD+D or gb - multi-cursor mode for making multiple edits at once.
+Repeat CMD+D for each selection (or use rename symbol (F2))

 /  - search in file
 n  - next search result
 N  - previous search result

+Set `"vim.useCtrlKeys": false` to avoid clash with Windows CTRL+V

 ## markdown